Payment Terms (July 2023 Version)

 14. Reserve for Holding Funds

-Where permitted by Applicable Law, we may withhold funds by temporarily suspending or delaying payouts of Proceeds to you and/or designate an amount of funds that you must maintain in your Square Accounts or in a separate reserve account (a ‘Reserve’) to secure the performance of your obligations under any agreement between you and any Square Company or in respect of our obligations to the Acquirer or a Network.
+Where permitted by Applicable Law, we may withhold funds by temporarily suspending or delaying payouts of Proceeds to you and/or designate an amount of funds that you must maintain in your Square Accounts or in a separate reserve account (a ‘Reserve’) to secure the performance of your obligations under any agreement between you and any Square Company or in respect of our obligations to a Network or an APM Provider.
 We may require a Reserve for any reason related to your use of the Services, including as a result of recommendations made by Square International derived from its SaaS Services to meet or mitigate actual or potential Chargebacks.
 The Reserve will be in an amount as reasonably determined by Square Europe to cover potential losses to any Square Company.
-The designated Reserve may be raised, reduced or removed at any time by Square Europe based on your payment history, a credit review, the amount of any arbitration award or court judgment against you in Square Europe’s favour, recommendations made by Square International derived from its SaaS Services or otherwise as Square Europe, a Network or the Acquirer may determine or require.
+The designated Reserve may be raised, reduced or removed at any time by Square Europe based on your payment history, a credit review, the amount of any arbitration award or court judgment against you in Square Europe’s favour, recommendations made by Square International derived from its SaaS Services or otherwise as Square Europe, a Network, the Acquirer or an APM Provider may determine or require.
 If you do not have sufficient funds in your Reserve, we may fund the Reserve from any funding source associated with your Square Accounts, including any (a) funds credited to your Square Accounts, (b) funds due to you, (c) funds available in your designated bank account linked to your Square Account or (d) other payment instrument registered with Square Europe for this purpose.
-You grant us a security interest in and lien on and/or a set-off right against any and all funds held in any Reserve and also authorise us to make any withdrawals or debits from the Reserve without prior notice to you or any bank account linked to any of your Square Accounts using your Direct Debit Instruction, to collect amounts that you owe Square Europe.
+You grant us a security interest in and lien on and/or a set-off right against any and all funds held in any Reserve and also authorise us to make any withdrawals or debits from the Reserve with reasonable notice to you or any bank account linked to any of your Square Accounts using your Direct Debit Instruction, to collect amounts that you owe Square Europe.
 You will execute any additional documentation required for us to perfect our security interest in any funds in the Reserve.
 This security interest survives for as long as we hold funds in your Reserve.

 15. Square Account Balances